Most beauty queens hope for world peace, but one teen pageant contestant wants to tackle an issue that consumes the Washington, D.C., region.

 Erica said she noticed that she was bigger than other kids when she was in the third grade.
 While she didn’t feel bullied about her weight, kids did tease her for her differences.

-Her pediatrician recommended she visit Children’s National Health System's Improving Diet, Energy and Activity for Life (IDEAL) Clinic around the same time.
+Her pediatrician recommended she visit Children’s National Hospital's Improving Diet, Energy and Activity for Life (IDEAL) Clinic around the same time.
 Erica credits the clinic for helping her learn how to eat better and live a healthier life.

 The IDEAL Clinic helps children and adolescents ages 2 to 18, with a Body Mass Index (BMI) at or above the 95th percentile, achieve a healthier lifestyle with the help of a multidisciplinary team.